 Did you know that giving oil massages to newborns has been found to improve thermoregulation and encourage healthy weight gain?
 A 2005 study evaluated the effect of coconut oil on the growth of newborn babies in India.
 Starting on the second day of their lives, an oil massage was given four times a day by a trained person until the baby was discharged, and then by the mother until the baby was 31 days old.
 The results?
 Coconut oil massage significantly increased weight gain and growth.

 It might be premature to call coconut oil an antidote for poisoning but a 2005 incident in Iran certainly suggests it may have something to offer.
 Hospital officials there reported of a young man who had attempted suicide by ingesting the pesticide aluminium phosphide.
 Upon admittance to the hospital, he was experiencing severe indications of toxicity and given several counteractive substances, including charcoal, sodium bicarbonate, magnesium sulphate, and coconut oil.
 The result?
 He survived, and coconut oil, while probably not deserving of all the credit, was labeled as an important part of the protocol.

 Do you know a coconut oil factoid that we missed?
 Or do you just have great things to say about coconut oil… or even constructive criticism?
-Please leave a comment below and join the discussion!
+Please leave a comment below or join the conversation on Facebook!